hank-ai/darknet/README.md

 You are now done!
 Once the installation wizard has finished, Darknet will have been installed into `C:\Program Files\Darknet\`.
 Run this to test:  `C:\Program Files\Darknet\bin\darknet.exe version`.

-> If you have `darknetcli.exe` but not `darknet.exe` then this means you _did not_ install it, you only built it!
-Make sure you go through each step of the NSIS installation wizard.
-It is during this final installation step that the CLI is renamed from `Darknetcli.exe` to `Darknet.exe`.
+> If you don't have `C:/Program Files/darknet/bin/darknet.exe` then this means you _did not_ install it, you only built it!
+Make sure you go through each step of the NSIS installation wizard in the previous step.

 # Using Darknet